EPCCed/2021-12-02_ARCHER2-Intro-Package_Online/_episodes/04-submission.md

 > > ```
 > > You may be surprised that the output shows 256 CPUS per compute node when the earlier description stated
 > > that there were 128 cores per node.
 This is because each physical core can support two hardware threads
-> > (often referred to as hyperthreads).
-Most jobs will only make use of one of these threads as using the
+> > (often referred to as symmetric multithreading, SMT).
+Most jobs will only make use of one of these
-> > other thread can reduce performance.
+> > threads as using the other thread can reduce performance.
+This manifests itself as 256 *logical* cores
+> > per node (with two logical cores per physical core).
 > {: .solution}
 {: .challenge}